 Despite our national affinity for the sport and the vital role it plays in building a kid’s confidence as an integral member of a team, hockey remains a high-priced venture.
 Combine the financial aspect with safety concerns and the confidence-crushing pressures of trying to make it into an elite league and you have kids and parents who turn their backs on a sport often credited with consistently uniting our nation at world events.
 “With The First Shift, it’s a six-week program and, for $199, they’ll get all their starter equipment and our coaches are there to show them a fun time,” says Messier.
-“Parents don’t always know where to turn after the program [so we can also direct them to] a variety of recreational leagues that don’t carry the pressures of elite levels.
+“Parents don’t always know where to turn after the program [so] a variety of recreational leagues that don’t carry the pressures of elite levels.
 We want them all to keep playing.”

 An ongoing concern in the parenting community is the rash of concussion-related injuries in the NHL.
 “What many parents don’t realize is that 80 percent of kids playing hockey in our country play in a non-checking league,” explains Mary-Kay. “[Many] of the injuries in the news occur at the elite level of the sport—you have the game’s biggest, fastest, strongest skaters playing against one another.
 For parents coming into this sport for the first time, education is significant.
 We’re not sweeping the concern under the rug; we’re just making sure that families understand prevention and the importance of properly fitted equipment.”